OneOverCosine/Engineering_84_business_week/README.md

 That, to me, set Sparta apart from the others like them.

 ### 4. What is Scrum and what is the benefit of implementing it?
-Scrum is an Agile framework *not* a methodology.
+Scrum is an Agile framework.
+It assists teams in putting the methodologie into practice.
 Scrum is meant to be simple.
 It's built upon a series of sprints which which gives the team a chance to review work before proceeding.
 Useful because everyone is involved in development.
 Has a high level of transparency and openness so problems get caught before they get far